-I’m Lillian Ogbogoh, an International Speaker, Corporate Trainer, Podcast Host, and a Storyteller as well as an NLP Certified Practitioner.
+I’m Lillian Ogbogoh, an International Speaker, Corporate Trainer, Podcast Host, and Storyteller as well as an NLP Certified Practitioner.

 I have delivered training for clients across various sectors in Leadership, Communication Skills, Business Process skills, Intrapreneurial skills for teams, Leadership for new team leaders and I train others to use adaptive project management skills, equipping them with tools and processes to lead projects better.

 I have also been a part-time visiting tutor at South Thames College for over ten years.
 In that time, I have created and designed training courses for adults.
 Ranging from personal development courses and soft skills training.

 I’ve developed and implemented a six-week training program aimed at mothers returning to work for the college.

 I have also spoken internationally at women’s conferences on topics such as Self-Mastery, Confidence-Building, and Inspiring women to create the lives they desire and quit playing small and show up as the leading woman that she is, to make her impact in the world.

 I am also a podcast host and creator, I have interviewed founders, owners, and coaches across the world who are using their skills to change the world for the better.

 My first podcast started in 2009, titled “Waking Passions” which ran for three and a half years, at the end of the show, I had interviewed a guest from every inhabited continent.

 My current show, “Shine Out Loud Show” began in 2017, with a focus on interviewing creatives, owners, and CEO’s from the BAME community to shine the light on their work and the impact they are making in the Uk and across the globe.
 I also decided to create an online course to help others to set up and run their podcasts.